Mrkishansharma/railsfriends/README.md

 # Friends List App

-Hello my name is kishan sharma and i work at codemy.com
+Hello my name is kishan sharma

 This is my ruby on rails friends list app